Ewan-D/beginnersBase11ty/README.md

 - deploy= Netlify

 The great thing about 11ty is that if/when in the future I decide to change all the above I can.
-For now it is what I am sticking with the in the spirit of 'getting on with it!'
+For now it is what I am sticking with in the spirit of 'getting on with it!'

-Anybody else struggle with decision making?
+The struggle with decision making is an ongoing battle.
+Wait, is it?...

-## the aim
+## what's the plan?

 Make a base for a website with blog/nav/media/ functionality that has potential to scale and adapt to future web projects.